 In Moldova, an Inter-Agency Coordination Group has been established with more than 70 participating members.
-UNHCR leads the RCF and co-chairs the Cash, Education, Information Management (IM), Protection, Accommodation & Transportation, and Logistics & Supply Working Groups; GBV and Child Protection Sub-
+UNHCR leads the RCF and co-chairs the Cash, Education, Information Management (IM), Protection, Accommodation & Transportation, and Logistics & Supply Working Groups; GBV and Child Protection Sub-Working Groups; the Gender Task Force; and the PSEA Network.
+The Government of Moldova has established a Single Emergency Management Centre under the

 UNHCR and UNICEF are jointly establishing 'Blue Dots' in multiple countries receiving refugees fleeing Ukraine.
-To date, a total of 34 are already operational including in:
+To date, a total of 36 are already operational including in:

-Bulgaria 6 Moldova 8 Slovakia 3 Hungary 3 Poland 8
+Bulgaria 6 Moldova 8 Slovakia 3

+Hungary 3 Poland 8

-Italy 2 Romania 4
+Italy 2 Romania 6